Hard Working Americans

 Hard Working Americans is an American rock supergroup formed in 2013.
-The band consists of singer Todd Snider, bassist Dave Schools from Widespread Panic, Chad Staehly of Great American Taxi on keyboards and Duane Trucks, also from Widespread Panic, younger brother to Derek, on drums.
+The band consists of bassist Dave Schools from Widespread Panic, Chad Staehly of Great American Taxi on keyboards and Duane Trucks, also from Widespread Panic, younger brother to Derek, on drums.
 Guitarist and vocalist Neal Casal died in 2019.

+History

-Their debut performance was December 20, 2013 at a Boulder, CO benefit for Colorado Flood Relief.
+Their debut performance was December 20, 2013 at a Boulder, Colorado benefit for Colorado Flood Relief.
 They embarked on a US Tour shortly thereafter.